HansPeterOrding/codefights_solutions_arcade_php/README.md

 Currently in repo:
 - Intro Gates
+- At the Crossroads
+- Corner of 0s and 1s

 I will shortly add the solutions of the other tasks and when I got time solve the next tasks.